lunchbag/hugo-blog/content/posts/feb-weekly-2.md

 images = []
 slug = "feb-weekly-2"
 tags = []
-title = "Weekly #2 - Prioritization, (more) hiring and featured in a case study!"
+title = "Weekly #2 - Prioritization, (more) hiring and a case study!"

 +++
 Wow, where did the week go?